 Brewers reliever Josh Hader apologizes to teammates

-MILWAUKEE (AP) Milwaukee Brewers reliever Josh Hader apologized to his team after years-old racist and homophobic tweets surfaced during the All-Star Game.
+MILWAUKEE (AP) One by one, the Milwaukee Brewers filed into an auditorium at Miller Park as reliever Josh Hader offered his latest apology for years-old tweets that surfaced during the All-Star Game.

-Hader spoke with teammates before a game Friday against the Los Angeles Dodgers, the first action for the Brewers since the All-Star break.
+Those racist, homophobic social-media messages were thoughtless mistakes he made as a teenager, Hader said.
+He sought to reassure fellow Brewers that the vile words didn’t represent the man he has become, one who has learned – in part because of baseball – to reject the language of bigotry.

 ”I just want them to know that I’m sorry for what I did back in the day and the mistakes that I made,” Hader said, ”and that they are a family to me and that they (the tweets) aren’t me and what I meant.”